spotify/gordon-janitor-gcp/README.rst

 ============

 * Python 3.6.
 Support for other Python versions may be added in the future.
-* Service account JSON key that has Cloud DNS read access.
+* Service account JSON key that has relevant access (i.e. read and/or write) to the plugin service you're wanting to use (e.g. Google Cloud DNS, Pub/Sub, or Compute Engine).
 See Google's `documentation`_ on how to create a key.

 Development